shi-yan/codestage/README.md

 CodeStage is a static site generator to build JS playground demos."""
 # Utility folders are shared by all samples in the project (optional).
 utilities = [ "utility_folder_1",  "utility_folder_2" ]
+# An optional folder to put a readme, the index.html inside the readme folder will be displayed when code is not running
+readme_folder = "readme"

 # The following is the table of content, which will be rendered in the menu area.
 # The content field is an array of chapters.